aws-samples/amazon-managed-service-for-apache-flink-examples/python/PythonDependencies/README.md

-## Packaging Python dependencies
+## Downloading Python dependencies at runtime

-Examples showing how to include Python libraries in your PyFlink application.
+Examples showing how to include Python libraries in your PyFlink application, downloading them at runtime.

 * Flink version: 1.20
 * Flink API: Table API & SQL